 Continue right down Via del Babuino to the Piazza del Popolo , the People’s Square.
 This magnificent square was once where visitors to Rome entered the city.
 Three churches are located here – two are identical from the outside- Santa Maria dei Miracoli and Santa Maria in Montesanto, and one stands alone across the piazza – Santa Maria del Popolo.
 Cross the piazza to this church, taking a moment to note the Egyptian obelisk in the center.
 (Dan Brown associates the points on the map with obelisks as well as statues)

-Santa Maria del Popolo was built on haunted ground, apparently over the burial place of the Emperor Nero.
-After Nero’s death a walnut tree grew on the grave and was home to some nasty crows.
-The crows were thought to possess the demons of Nero’s spirit.
-In 1099 the Pope ordered the tree cut down and consecrated the site by building a chapel.
-Several reconstructions later, Bernini designed the baroque facade we see today.
+Santa Maria del Popolo was built on ‘haunted’ ground, reputedly over the burial place of the Emperor Nero.
+After Nero’s death a walnut tree grew on the grave and was home to some nasty crows, leading come to believe the crows possessed the demons of Nero’s spirit.
+In 1099 Pope Urban II had the tree cut down and consecrated a chapel on the site.
+Several reconstructions later, Bernini designed the baroque façade we see today.

 But back to our tour – The church contains some astonishing works of art.
 In addition to the Habakkuk and the Angel sculpture we have come to see, there are two painting by Caravaggio, and mosaics by Raphael.
-The floor and walls are lined with tombs, each with interesting, and sometimes ghoulish, artwork.
+Tombs line the floor and walls, each with interesting, and sometimes ghoulish, artwork.
 Take some time to experience this church.

-We end this walk here as it’s the best spot for entering the Park Villa Borghese, an immense green space in Rome and site of the Galleria Borghese, recommended for every visitor to Rome and a must-see on our tour of Bernini masterpieces.
+We end this Angels and Demons walking tour here as it’s the best spot for entering the Park Villa Borghese, an immense green space in Rome and site of the Galleria Borghese, recommended for every visitor to Rome and a must-see on our tour of Bernini masterpieces.

 Once the home of the Cardinal Scipione Borghese, the museum houses his incredible collection of artwork and antiquities.
-Four major statues by Bernini can be found here, and the lack of crowding allows you to really appreciate the genius of the sculptor.
-Paintings by Caravaggio, Titian, and Raphael are included in this outstanding collection.
+Four of Bernini’s major statues are here and can be really appreciated without crowds.
+The extensive collection also includes paintings by Caravaggio, Titian, and Raphael.
+Definitely a highlight of any visit to Rome.

 Reserve a timed admission ticket online for the Galleria Borghese.
 The tickets are limited.